-Now, media junkies of every flavour have a new reason to celebrate.
-Stock image giant Shutterstock for years owns and the small, composer-founded PremiumBeat which operates as a stand-alone service, and earlier this year they worked conjointly to build an impressive catalogue of royalty-free music that can be downloaded and used in your next project free of charge.
+Now, media junkies of every flavor have a new reason to celebrate.
+Stock image giant Shutterstock for years owns and the small, composer-founded PremiumBeat which operates as a stand-alone service, and earlier this year they worked conjointly to build an impressive catalog of royalty-free music that can be downloaded and used in your next project free of charge.

 PremiumBeat: Free Stock Audio from World-Class Composers